michalkonecny/ps-multiplayer/README.md

-# PureScript web-based P2P multiplayer game
+# PureScript P2P real-time multiplayer game

-This project is intended to be a template for creating simple PureScript web-based real-time multiplayer games.
-The game is deliberately very simple: In a game of Tig, each player controls a character on a grid.
+This project is intended to be a template for creating simple PureScript web-based real-time multiplayer games with the following focus:

+- **Decentralised architecture**: Players' clients interact mostly peer-to-peer over a minimal messaging middleware.
+- **Real-time coordination of smooth-moving objects**

+**Tig**, the *sample game*, is deliberately very simple: Each player controls a character on a grid.
 "It" chases the others to "tig" them.

 Players' browser instances communicate using broadcast messages via a web-socket broadcast server.
 (A simple broadcast server is provided.)